animafps/teres/README.md

 ## License

-This repository is licensed under GPL-3.0-or-later see [LICENSE](LICENSE) for more details
+This repository is licensed under GPL-3.0-or-later see [COPYING](COPYING) for more details